 Museum

-Through the 2021-2031 Long-term Plan consultation, Council heard from the community that reopening the museum, which closed in 2018, was important to the city.
-Throughout 2021 and 2022, Councillors considered the best options for the future - to refurbish the current Southland Museum and Art Gallery, or to completely rebuild.
+• Through the 2021 – 2031 Long-term Plan consultation, the community told Invercargill City Council that reopening the museum was vital to the city.
+Councillors then considered the best options for the future: to refurbish the existing museum (which closed in 2018 due to earthquake risk), or to construct a completely new facility

-In 2022, Council made the decision to invest in building a new museum at the same site at Queens Park.
-As part of the project, Council will also build a new enclosure for the tuatara at Queens Park, as well as a dedicated storage facility for the museum collection at Tisbury.
+• In 2022, Council made the decision to invest in building a new museum, on the same site at Queens Park.
+At the same time, it decided to build a new specialist enclosure for the tuatara, as well as a dedicated museum collection storage facility.
+These three projects form Project 1225

 The museum that will shape Southland's future.